New Bedford, Massachusetts: Geography

 New Bedford is located at 41.651803°N 70.933705°W (41.651803, −70.933705).
 According to the United States Census Bureau, the city has a total area of 62.5 km2.
 Of the total area, 51.8 km2 is land, and 10.7 km2, or 17.13%, is water.
 New Bedford is a coastal city, a seaport, bordered on the west by Dartmouth, on the north by Freetown, on the east by Acushnet and Fairhaven, and on the south by Buzzards Bay.
 From New Bedford's northern border with Freetown to the Buzzards Bay coast at Clark's Point the distance is approximately 14 mi.
 Across New Bedford east to west is a distance of about 2 mi.
 The highest point in the city is an unnamed hill crossed by Interstate 195 and Hathaway Road west of downtown, with an elevation greater than 180 ft above sea level.

-The Port of New Bedford, also known as New Bedford Harbor, a body of water shared with Fairhaven, is actually the estuary of the Acushnet River where it empties into Buzzards Bay.
+The Port of New Bedford, also known as New Bedford Harbor, a body of water shared with the town of Fairhaven is the estuary of the Acushnet River where it empties into Buzzards Bay.
 The river empties into the bay beyond Clark's Point, the southernmost point of the city.
-To the west of Clark's Point is Clark's Cove, which extends landward approximately one and a half mile from the bay.
+To the west of Clark's Point is Clark's Cove, which extends landward approximately one and one-half miles from the bay.
 Just south of Palmer's Island, beginning near Fort Phoenix in Fairhaven, lies a two-mile-long hurricane barrier, constructed in the 1960s to protect the inner harbor where the fishing fleet anchors.
 Along with Palmer's Island, the city also lays claim to Fish Island and Pope's Island.
-Between these two islands lies one of the three sections, the central section, of the New Bedford-Fairhaven Bridge.
+Between these two islands lies one of the three sections, the central section, of the Roland J. Herbert Bridge (colloquially known as the New Bedford-Fairhaven Bridge).
 The central span, a swing bridge, connects the two islands as well as allowing boats and ships passage to the upper harbor.
 Two conventional bridges connect each of the islands to the nearest mainland, Fish Island to New Bedford and Pope's Island to Fairhaven.
 In addition to the harbor, there are several small brooks and ponds within the city limits.